jamiefolsom/arbotopia/_posts/2019-04-28-opening-the-spring-season-2019.md

 date: '2019-04-28T17:39:17-04:00'

 ---
-This weekend I led walks- at the Arnold Arboretum and nearby Leverett Pond and Olmsted Park- on the Emerald Necklace to try to find some early birds in the spring migration.
+This weekend I led two walks on the Emerald Necklace- at the Arnold Arboretum and nearby Leverett Pond and Olmsted Park-  to try to find some early birds in the spring migration.
 In many ways the walks were similar; we missed the recurrent rains of this wet spring, but the weather was less than perfect for both walks.
-Despite that, about 20 birders joined each walk and we ended up seeing about the sane number of species on each.
+Despite that, about 20 birders joined each walk and we ended up seeing about the same number of species on each.

 On Saturday April 27th, accompanied by 19 birders and my co-leader Brendan Keegan, we walked from the main entrance of the Arboretum to the top of Bussey Hill and back through the Shrub & Vine Garden to our beginning.
 There had been heavy rain overnight and the temperature was 40 with brisk winds- not an auspicious beginning.
 As we headed down the road we heard one of our two woodpecker species on the walk: